DynamoDB Data Modeling: Patterns and Best Practices

 }

-# Query active orders
+Query all active orders across all users:

 response = table.query(